konstantin-eu/langrepeater/README.md

 # Note on Code Generation
 Parts of this project were programmed with the assistance of a large language model (LLM).
 As such, some code may not reflect standard best practices or optimal design choices.
 Contributions and improvements are welcome!

+# translation models
+TODO

 # license